jigneshamin/table-miter-saw-workbench/README.md

 ## Materials
 The framing will be all 2x4s from Lowes and the table top will be 3/4" Birch plywood to provide a smooth and stable surface.

+## Learning Goals
+This piece was pretty straightfowards for tools and cuts.
+It's all butt joints and square cuts.
+Measuring out the specific heights for the recessed platforms for the saws is critical to have a proper outfeed.